-Community education/awarenessraising
+Community education/awareness-raising

 Community awareness-raising can take place in many ways, for example by using drama, dance or songs or by engaging community members in discussion.
-The following example from Malawi describes a very innovative way of community education through the 'community open days' approach.
+The example below from Malawi describes a very innovative way of community education through the 'community open days' approach.

-Catholic Commission for Justice and Peace (CCJP), Karonga Diocese - Malawi Community open days
+Catholic Commission for Justice and Peace (CCJP), Karonga Diocese - Malawi

+Community open days